Coastal-Wolf/WolfVue/README.md

 Im already doing things frame by frame, this should be a no-brainer.
 It also should be incredibly easy.
 I just need to make the script recognize when images are input and sort those in the same way.

+3. Add documentation for fine-tuning YOLO models

+I will do this once ive re-learned how to do this myself.

 ## Contributing

 When contributing, please maintain the existing code structure and add appropriate error handling for new features.
 The codebase prioritizes readability and maintainability over premature optimization.